dshahid380/Algos/README.md

-# Algos
+# CodeChef-Hackers
-This repository will contains implementations of algorithms.
+This repository will contain all codes of contests of codechef